OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 STEAM® SUBSCRIBER AGREEMENT

+Table of contents:

+1. Registration as a subscriber. application of terms to you. your account
+2. Licences
+3. Billing, payment and other subscriptions
+4. Online conduct, cheating and illegal behavior
+5. Third party content
+6. User generated content
+7. Disclaimers. limitation of liability. no guarantees. limited warranty
+8. Amendments to this agreement
+9. Term and termination
+10. Applicable law/jurisdiction
+11. Dispute resolution/binding arbitration/class action waiver
+12. Miscellaneous

 This Steam Subscriber Agreement ("Agreement") is a legal document that explains your rights and obligations as a subscriber of Steam from Valve Corporation (“Valve”).
 Please read it carefully.

 SECTION 11 CONTAINS A BINDING ARBITRATION AGREEMENT AND CLASS ACTION WAIVER.
 IT MAY AFFECT YOUR LEGAL RIGHTS.
 PLEASE READ IT.
 IF YOU ARE A CUSTOMER WITH RESIDENCE IN THE EUROPEAN UNION, SECTION 11 DOES NOT APPLY TO YOU.

 1\.
 REGISTRATION AS A SUBSCRIBER.
 APPLICATION OF TERMS TO YOU.
-YOUR ACCOUNT
+YOUR ACCOUNT ⏶

 Steam is an online service offered by Valve.